rnlagos/spanish_chatterbot/README.md

 # Spanish Chatterbot with teaching forms

-I just refactor the chatterbot code, now is in spanish and you can teach the bot.
+I just refactor the chatterbot code, now can speak in spanish and you can teach the bot.

 ![Spanish Chatterbot](https://tasarte.app/PDF/mongui.png)